adiswami14/adiswami14/README.md

 ### Hi there 👋

-I'm Adithya Swaminathan, a full-time Technology Engineer at IBM with a degree in Computer Science and Math.
+I'm Adithya Swaminathan, a full-time Technology Engineer at IBM with a degree in Computer Science and Math and currently pursuing a Masters in Data Science.
 Currently, I am trying to expand my horizons and work on some cool projects for the fun of it.
 I'm looking for any cool opportunities in the ML/AI subfield as well!

 - 🔭 I’m currently working full-time, but I am also still keeping up with developing projects on my own time.
 - 🌱 I’m currently learning about LLMs (large language models), and I would love to have an opportunity to learn more!